 If you are living with a narcissistic parent, set boundaries and fortify these boundaries.

-Keep it in mind that your narcissistic Father doesn’t have empathy.
+Keep it in mind that your malignant narcissist father doesn’t have empathy.
 This lack of empathy makes him unable to understand your feelings or your thoughts.

 When your father begins to contend the boundaries you’ve set, take a stand and challenge his position.
-Again, you are an adult now, and you can start asserting authority of your own especially when your father is exhibiting demeaning attitude.
+Again, you are an adult now, and for dealing with a narcissistic father, you can start asserting the authority of your own especially when your father is exhibiting demeaning attitude.

 But, be cautious; a narcissist’s sense of self is fragile, they never want their carefully curated sense of self to be challenged by anyone.
-Stand strong with your boundaries.
+Stand strong with your boundaries while living with narcissistic parents.

 5. Practice acceptance

-His “tough spirit” will be impossible to break, after all, a narcissistic person will only see themselves as perfect and worthy of every bit of attention.
+His “tough spirit” will be impossible to break, after all, a narcissistic person will only see themselves as perfect and worthy of every bit of attention (this study shows how they are aware of their personality disorder).

 If you can reframe your perspective it’s possible that will be a little more manageable, so to speak (never let him know he’s being managed though!).

-Making that first step towards healing from a damaging relationship will be difficult to start with.
+Making that first step towards healing from narcissistic abuse and this damaging relationship will be difficult to start with.
 But once you have made that step, you’ll see just how much better it is to be able to break free from the damages of being the child of a narcissistic father.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.